-In contrast to SIFT (Lowe, 1999), which approximates Laplacian of Gaussian (LoG) with Difference of Gaussians (DoG), SURF approximates second order Gaussian derivatives with box filters, see fig. 2.
+Interest Point Detector.
+In contrast to SIFT (Lowe, 1999), which approximates Laplacian of Gaussian (LoG) with Difference of Gaussian (DoG), SURF approximates second order Gaussian derivatives with box filters, see figure 2.
 Image convolutions with these box filters can be computed rapidly by using integral images as defined in (Viola and Jones, 2001).
 Interest points are localised in scale and image space by applying a non-maximum suppression in a 3×3 neighbourhood.
 Finally, the found maxima of the determinant of the approximated Hessian matrix are interpolated in scale and image space.